-Your spouse can finally appreciate the things he has taken for granted, like the way you took care of your home, you children, the many ways you were supportive to him, the way you took care of him.
+Your spouse can finally appreciate the things he has taken for granted, like the way you took care of your home, and your children, the many ways you were supportive to him, and the way you took care of him.

 You have to prove your independence and that you are happy about things just the way they are.

-I’m not saying no contact.
-You can call and say hi, ask how he’s doing, but do not try to talk about your relationship, complain, need, ask, beg or plead.
+I’m saying no contact.
+You can call and say hi, and ask how he’s doing, but do not try to talk about your relationship, complain, need, ask, beg, or plead.